Peter Greenaway: Early life

 At an early age Greenaway decided on becoming a painter.
-He became interested in European cinema, focusing first on the films of Ingmar Bergman, and then on the French nouvelle vague filmmakers such as Jean-Luc Godard and, most especially, Alain Resnais.
+He became interested in European cinema, focusing first on the films of Ingmar Bergman, and then on the French Nouvelle Vague filmmakers such as Jean-Luc Godard and, most especially, Alain Resnais.
 Greenaway has said that Resnais's Last Year in Marienbad (1961) had been the most important influence upon his own filmmaking (and he himself established a close working relationship with that film's cinematographer Sacha Vierny).
 He now lives in Amsterdam.

 Career

 1962–1999

 In 1962, Greenaway began studies at Walthamstow College of Art, where a fellow student was musician Ian Dury (later cast in The Cook, the Thief, His Wife & Her Lover).
 Greenaway trained as a muralist for three years; he made his first film, Death of Sentiment, a churchyard furniture essay filmed in four large London cemeteries.
 In 1965, he joined the Central Office of Information (COI), where he went on to work for fifteen years as a film editor and director.
 In that time he made a series of experimental films, starting with Train (1966), footage of the last steam trains at Waterloo station (situated behind the COI), edited to a musique concrète composition.
 Tree (1966) is a homage to the embattled tree growing in concrete outside the Royal Festival Hall on the South Bank in London.
-By the late 1970s he was confident and ambitious, and made Vertical Features Remake and A Walk Through H. The former is an examination of various arithmetical editing structures, and the latter is a journey through the maps of a fictitious country.
+In the late 1970s, he made Vertical Features Remake and A Walk Through H. The former is an examination of various arithmetical editing structures, and the latter is a journey through the maps of a fictitious country.

 In 1980, Greenaway delivered The Falls (his first feature-length film) – a mammoth, fantastical, absurdist encyclopaedia of flight-associated material all relating to ninety-two victims of what is referred to as the Violent Unknown Event (VUE).
 In the 1980s his cinema flowered in his best-known films, The Draughtsman's Contract (1982), A Zed & Two Noughts (1985), The Belly of an Architect (1987), Drowning by Numbers (1988), and his most successful film, The Cook, the Thief, His Wife & Her Lover (1989).
 Greenaway's most familiar musical collaborator during this period is composer Michael Nyman, who has scored several films.

 In 1989, Greenaway collaborated with artist Tom Phillips on a television serial A TV Dante, dramatising the first few cantos of Dante's Inferno.
 In the 1990s he presented Prospero's Books (1991), the controversial The Baby of Mâcon (1993), The Pillow Book (1996), and 8½ Women (1999).

 In the early 1990s Greenaway wrote ten opera libretti known as the Death of a Composer series, dealing with the commonalities of the deaths of ten composers from Anton Webern to John Lennon; however, the other composers are fictitious, and one is a character from The Falls.
 In 1995, Louis Andriessen completed the sixth libretto, Rosa – A Horse Drama.
 He is currently professor of cinema studies at the European Graduate School in Saas-Fee, Switzerland.